Once upon a time, we lived in tribal societies. We watched mothers, aunts, and cousins breastfeed all the time.

 Putting your baby to the breast

-There is no one correct way to breastfeed, but there are a few steps you can take to help your baby latch on the breast properly.
+There is no one correct way to breastfeed, but there are a few steps you can take to help your baby latch on to the breast properly.
 A good latch not only enables your baby to feed well but also ensures you don’t get hurt in the process.

 Hold your baby against your chest while they are wearing only a diaper.
 Put the baby upright with their head under your chin.
 Your baby should be very comfortable in the valley between your breasts.
 You can place a blanket over the both of you.
 Your body temperature will keep your baby warm.